colinryanx/Coffee-Sales/README.md

-# Coffee Sales Project
+# Coffee Sales Excel Project
-Excel Project

 ## Problem Statement
 A Coffee Business has accumulated extensive data from 2019 to 2022 on its operations, comprising detailed records of orders, customer demographics, and product information.
 However, this wealth of data remains underutilized.
 The company lacks a clear understanding of its sales patterns, customer preferences, and product performance.
 Without this insight, the business struggles to make informed decisions to drive growth, enhance customer satisfaction, and optimize its product offerings.